-Visit the museum in conjunction with a trip to the Humble Administrator's Garden — the two are nextdoor neighbors and a visit to this crowded part of town is best conquered in one go.
+Visit the museum in conjunction with a trip to the Humble Administrator's Garden — the two are next door neighbors and a visit to this crowded part of town is best conquered in one go.

 See How Silk Is Made

 Silk has a long history in Suzhou.
 Production of the famed fabric here began around 2800 years ago.
-Silk Factory No. 1 — opened in 1926 and today serving as a museum to the craft — offers an inside glimpse at the strange, fascinating process of silk-making.
+Silk Factory No. 1 — opened in 1926 and today serves as a museum to the craft — offers an inside glimpse at the strange, fascinating process of silk-making.